Optimal Clustering with Bandit Feedback: Conclusion

 In this paper, we proposed a novel online clustering with bandit feedback framework in which there is a set of arms that can be clustered into non-overlapping groups, and at each time, one arm is pulled, and a sample from the distribution it is associated with is observed.
 We proposed and analyzed \textsc{Bandit Online Clustering} (or \textsc{BOC}) that, as discussed in Section~\ref{subsection_stopping_rule}, overcomes some critical computational limitations that a standard and natural GLR statistic suffers from due to the combinatorial search space of partitions.
 In addition to its computational efficiency, we proved that \textsc{BOC} is asymptotically optimal in the sense that it attains an instance-dependent information-theoretic lower bound as the confidence level $\delta$ tends to zero.

 There are some limitations of the current model and theoretical contributions that serve as fertile avenues for future research.
 Firstly, in real-world applications such as recommendation systems and online market segmentation, it is often the case that the absolute correct clustering does not have to be found; an approximate clustering, with the advantage of further computational reductions, is usually sufficient.
 Developing computationally efficient and statistically optimal algorithms that allow for some distortion from the optimal clustering is thus of practical and theoretical importance.
 Secondly, our results are asymptotic in nature; they are only tight when the confidence level $\delta$ tends to zero.
 As we have seen in Section~\ref{section_exp}, this results in a gap between the upper bound and the actual performance of \textsc{BOC} when $\delta$ is not vanishingly small.
 It would thus be instructive to develop {\em non-asymptotic} or {\em refined asymptotic} bounds, perhaps by leveraging the ``second-order'' results in \citet{malyutov2001second} and \citet{litan}.
+Thirdly, our methodology can be generalized to the situation that the distributions of the observations are in the \emph{multivariate exponential families}, whereas it requires efforts to preserve our computational efficiency.
 Finally, it is worth developing bandit feedback models and algorithms for other generalizations of clustering, such as hierarchical clustering, fuzzy or soft clustering, or community detection on graphs \citep{abbe2017community}.